chiragsmagnani/InventoryDemandPrediction/README.md

   3. Model Selection & Training:

    a.
-Used the SARIMA model (Seasonal ARIMA) for forecasting demand. b.Validated the model to ensure accuracy using time series metrics.
+Used the SARIMA model (Seasonal ARIMA) for forecasting demand.

+   b.
+Validated the model to ensure accuracy using time series metrics.

 4. Interactive Visualizations:

    a.
 Built hover-capable graphs and trend lines for detailed insights.

    b.
 Created user-friendly visualizations for upper management to monitor inventory trends.

 ### Skills: